digitalghost-dev/premier-league/README.md

 ## Overview
-* Prefect orchestrates Python scripts that extract data from two API sources, perfom transformations, then load processed data into a PostgreSQL database.
+* Prefect orchestrates Python scripts that extract data from two API sources, perfom transformations, then load processed data into BigQuery.
 * Cloud Scheduler triggers a Docker container to run using Cloud Run Jobs.
 This container also performs ETL but loads the data into Firestore.
 * The Streamlit App is containerized with Docker and hosted on Cloud Run as a Service.
 * CI/CD is implemented with GitHub Actions to push a new Streamlit App image to Artifact Registry abnd deploy to Cloud Run as a Service when `streamlit_app.py` and/or `Dockerfile` files are updated.